How this works.

 obtained, participants will be informed of DNA matches via the

 email address they have submitted.
+Participants will be able to

 the kit and more information is available on FTDNA's web site.